duncantl/HotFix/README.md

    in the package's namespace and also on the search path if the function is exported.

+The function does not have to be exported from the package.

 The code determines the location of the source code for a package by recursively searching for DESCRIPTION files in a set of identified directories where I tend to do development.
-Rather than search these each time
+Rather than search these each time, we build a character vector map of directories, with the names being the package name.

+We do find duplicate directories for the same package.
+This happens when we clone a repository, copy it for various reasons, ...
+When building the map, we resolve duplicates by keeping only the directory which has the most recent time-stamp on any file in the packages R/ directory.

-BTW, we do this as some packages are not in a directory with the same name as the package.
+BTW, we do need the name on the map and not just assume that the name of the package is the same as the name of the directory.
-For example,